Get out of the blazing sun (or pouring rain) and into one of these great indoor play centres – we especially love the ones that serve coffee...

 And while we love hanging out in our favourite malls in Singapore, there’s only so long toddlers will co-operate.
-If you’ve already checked-off our top 20 things to do with children in Singapore, save your sanity (and the state of your house), and head to one of Singapore’s numerous indoor play centres for a couple of blissfully cool hours.
+If you’ve already checked out all the family-friendly exhibits on right now, save your sanity (and the state of your house), and head to one of Singapore’s numerous indoor play centres for a couple of blissfully cool hours.
 Not only will your tiny tearaways be entertained, exhilarated and exhausted, all things going well you’ll savour a coffee in peace.
 Here’s our list of the best indoor playgrounds in Singapore.

-Waka Waka by the Polliwogs Annex @ Furama
+Waka Waka at Annex @ Furama

 FUTURE WORLD @ the Art Science Museum